 The best resources for campsites on the East Coast of Australia are:

 The East Coast is also home to hundreds and hundreds of hostels.
 There are also some hostel chains in Australia, and nearly always one where you’re travelling.
 The two biggest chains are Nomads and Base.
-Staying at one of these means a fairly reliable and comfortable experience.
+Staying in one of these means a fairly reliable and comfortable experience.
 The dorms are clean and secure, and the social areas are often amazing.
 Staying in hostels add to a quintessential Australia experience.
 I’ve had some brilliant stays and met some awesome people.

 However, I prefer now to travel and stay in hotels where possible.
 On my most recent visit to Australia, we had a hire car and spent our nights in various Airbnbs and hotels along the East Coast.
 We stayed in some amazing Airbnbs, including a treehouse in the Gold Coast and a Balinese style villa in Noosa.